In Conversation With Saurajay Nanda, Founder, Chambers of Saurajay Nanda

 What is your success mantra and what advice would you give to others wanting to tread a similar path?

 There are several aspects to this.
-It requires a mix of hard work, fostering an analytic mind, reading and understanding people, to name a few.
+Amongst others, it requires a mix of hard work, fostering an analytic mind, reading and understanding people and the system.

-Freethinking is key, and being analytical (could be said as a heightened System 2, coined by psychologist Keith Stanovich & Richard F West, functioning) should be naturally free-flowing across all facets of life/existence.
+Freethinking is key, and being analytical (could be said as a heightened System 2, coined by psychologist Keith Stanovich & Richard F West, functioning) should be naturally free-flowing across all facets of life.

 Personally, being able to break things down, look at all aspects from a macro and micro level, the permutations and combinations et al naturally flows in day to day life.
 It has evolved through automatic deployment in the profession.
-However, one can develop this at any point in life, but it has to be deployed in day to day life for it to truly develop and blossom.
+However, analytical thinking can be developed and honed at any point in life, but it has to be deployed across the board for it to truly develop and blossom.

 Creating a solid base is key.